Camera Properties

 Set extension feather

 Section titled “Set extension feather”Feather of the set extension.
-This is defined as the width of the feather.
+This is defined as the width of the feather in pixels.

 Video input fade

-Section titled “Video input fade”Defines whether you have video input on or off.
+Section titled “Video input fade”Opacity of the video input in the full camera composite.
 Helpful if you want to see how well the set extension is lined up.

 AR fade